 To start cleaning, I first run my brushes and sponges under lukewarm water.
 Then, I apply a pump of brush shampoo to my hand and scrub the bristles thoroughly.
 Many brands carry brush shampoos or cleansers that have antibacterial formulas.
-I recommend the Sephora Collection Purifying Brush Shampoo because it has a spray nozzle that is easy to spritz onto your hand with.
+I recommend the Sephora Collection Deep Cleaning Brush and Sponge Shampoo because it has a spray nozzle that is easy to spritz onto your hand with.
 If you are looking for a cheaper, easier find, baby shampoo works just as well because it also has a gentle formula that won’t dry them out.
 Avoid using regular shampoos, however, because their formulas are most likely too harsh for your fine brush bristles.

 try a cleansing mat